-While OpenSesame is not an LMS, we do provide quality content for use in Learning Management Systems.
+While OpenSesame is not an LMS, we do provide quality content for use in Learning Management Systems and other learning platforms.

-A Learning Management System, commonly known as an LMS, is a software program used to—among other things—organize, administer, deliver, track, and report on elearning content and training plans.
-Some LMSes include social features for learners, some allow for the loading and use of company-made elearning course files.
-There are hundreds of different LMSes, and the features offered by each will vary.
+A Learning Management System, commonly known as an LMS, is a software program used to—among other things—organize, administer, deliver, track, and report on elearning content, learner activity, and training plans.
+Some include social features for learners, and some support the use of company-made elearning files.

 While there are several definitions of a learning management system (LMS), the basic description is a software application that automates the administration, tracking, and reporting of training events.
 However, it’s not that simple.
 A robust LMS should be able to do the following: